vanfp/haskell-workshop/README.md

 - Do all the reading.
 - Type in all the code.
 - Attempt all the exercises.
-- Meet with a study partner to discuss your work.
 - Attend the group meeting.
+- Optional: Meet with a study partner to discuss your work, it is likely you will keep at it if you hold yourself accountable to a particular person.

 These expectations are not meant to make your life miserable but to provide a framework for your success.
 If you actually want to learn Haskell, consistency